miketoth/toth-games/content/posts/generating-cards.md

 2. Set `https://i.imgur.com/RSbXfZd.png` as the "Back" URL (you can also customize with your own image!).
 2. Set "Number" to match the initial number of cards in the deck (`adjust_deck_size` will automatically correct the size when you upload cards in the future).
 3. Make sure to check "Back is Hidden".
 3. Click "Import".
+If your deck is smaller than 8 cards, it may initially import with odd dimensions.
+This will be corrected after you save, run `bundle exec rake generate -- -o upload`, and re-open your save file.
 4. Right click the deck and set the name to match your csv file (e.g. `warrior_deck`).
 This is important so that `adjust_deck_size` can later adjust the size of the deck as you change the number of cards contained.
 5. Overwrite the save file.
-**TODO** Instructions for decks less than 7
-6.

 ![custom deck import](../images/generating-cards/import_deck.png)

 Now when you run `bundle exec rake generate -- -o upload` you should see the changes in Tabletop Simulator the next time you load `generated_tts_save.json`.
 If you make changes and re-upload your files between games, you may need to return to the main menu and re-host in order to see the latest cards.

 You can now host games to share your prototype with playtesters!
 Make sure everyone has "Mod Caching" turned off (in `Menu -> Configuration`) so that they load the latest generated files for your game.

 ![disable mod caching](../images/generating-cards/mod_caching_off.png)

 # Conclusion

-Congratulations on making it all of the way through!
-It isn't easy to move your game development workflow online, but once you do, it is hard to imagine going back!
-Please leave a comment if there is anything you can't get to work or any requests you have for future posts.
+Congratulations!
+You are now setup for rapid digital prototyping.
+It takes a little work to move your game development workflow online, but, once you do, it is hard to imagine going back!
+Please leave a comment if you have any questions or requests for future posts.

 {{< form-contact action="https://formspree.io/f/mleoavan"  >}}